nemanjajelisijevic/javaDaemon/README.md

     //the 'add' call is enqueued to Daemons call queue and returns immediatelty.
 Closure holding the result is
     //handed over to the main loopers queue once the prototype 'add' method returns

-There are three implementations of a Daemon (daemonengine package):
-1. MainQuestDaemonEngine
-2. SideQuestDaemonEngine
-3. HybridDaemonEngine

 To be continued...